SweetyKim/Firefox-Australis-Theme/README.md

 ## ⚠ Support note ⚠:
 I will be updating this CSS for the latest version of Firefox and Firefox ESR, if you want to install it on older versions feel free to use [Wilfredwee's Version](https://github.com/wilfredwee/photon-australis)

-Curently there is a working version for 118 and above in the dev channel, feel free to add any issues that you find.
+Curently there is a working version for 118 and above in the [dev branch](https://github.com/Glitchcode2447/Firefox-Australis-Theme/tree/dev), feel free to add any issues that you find.

 ### How to Install:
 1. In the Firefox URL bar, type `about:config`.